 Let First Step Center of Arizona Help You

 The First Step Center of Arizona believes everyone deserves another chance at life.
 No one need feel

-Addiction is a struggle of the soul, a devastating disease that pierces the hearts of those effected.
-Recovery takes more than just checking into a standard rehab; it requires a compassionate approach that treat clients with individualized attention.
+Addiction is a struggle of the soul, a devastating disease that pierces the hearts of those affected.
+Recovery takes more than just checking into a standard rehab; it requires a compassionate approach that treats clients with individualized attention.

 Within the heart of all those plagued by addiction is a story, an experience, a knot of pain awaiting its release.
 First Step Center understands this sentiment and believes in offering treatment grounded in dignity and grace.

-The male-only facility at First Step Center of Arizona believes in helping people take their first step toward a new life.
-No one need feel victimized by mental health illness.
-We help men like you achieve sobriety against all odds.
-In fact, we’re a male-only facility, which allows us to focus entirely on your gender-specific needs.
+The First Step Center of Arizona believes in helping people take their first step toward a new life.
+No one needs to feel victimized by mental health illness.
+We help people like you achieve sobriety against all odds.

 First Step Center of Arizona offers more than just depression treatment.
 We also provide a variety of addiction therapy services including: